Columbus Federal Criminal Defense Attorneys Near You

-As one of Ohio’s premier law firms, Joslyn Criminal Defense Law Firm is uniquely qualified and prepared to handle all aspects of your federal criminal defense.
-From the moment you are notified that you are the subject of a federal investigation, the team of attorneys at Joslyn Criminal Defense Law Firm will work diligently on your behalf to obtain the best possible results.
+As one of Ohio’s premier law firms, Joslyn Law Firm is uniquely qualified and prepared to handle all aspects of your federal criminal defense.
+From the moment you are notified that you are the subject of a federal investigation, the attorneys at Joslyn Law Firm will work diligently on your behalf to obtain the best possible results.

-The government agencies, including the FBI, DEA, ATF, conduct thorough and in depth investigations.
+The government agencies, including the FBI, DEA, and ATF, conduct thorough and in-depth investigations.
 The agents are sophisticated and specially trained to build a federal case against you.
-It is imperative to have an attorney with the skills and experience to stand up to the federal investigators and prosecutors in your case.
+It is highly advisable to have an attorney with the skills and experience to stand up to the federal investigators and prosecutors in your case.

-Joslyn Criminal Defense Law Firm strongly defends individuals facing federal criminal charges, including federal sex crimes charges, federal drug charges, federal weapons or firearm charges, and federal white collar charges.
+You don’t have to take on your case alone.
+Joslyn Law Firm strongly defends individuals facing federal criminal charges, including federal sex crimes charges, federal drug charges, federal weapons or firearm charges, and federal white-collar charges.
+We have over 50 years of combined legal experience defending people against crimes like these.

-The team of attorneys at Joslyn Criminal Defense Law Firm represent clients throughout Ohio, including Columbus, Cincinnati, and Dayton.
-Contact Joslyn Criminal Defense Law Firm to schedule a confidential review of your case.
+Joslyn Law Firm represents clients throughout Ohio, including Columbus, Cincinnati, and Dayton.
+Contact Joslyn Law Firm at (614) 444-1900 to schedule a confidential review of your case.
+Don’t wait to learn how you can build a defense and protect your rights.

 A federal crime is any violation of criminal laws or statutes developed by the United States Congress.
 It is possible for a particular offense to a violation of both federal and state law.
 The decision to prosecute a criminal offense as a federal crime is at the discretion of the United States Department of Justice (USDOJ).
 The USDOJ may decide to prosecute the offense or refer the case to the state.